Mordechai Twersky: Biography

 Twersky was born in Chernobyl to Sarah and Rabbi Menachem Nachum of Chernobyl, a disciple of the Baal Shem Tov and the Maggid of Mezeritch and author of the book Me'or Einayim.

 Twersky married Chaya Sara the daughter of Rabbi Aharon of Karlin; after her death he married Faiga the daughter of Rabbi Dovid Leykes who was a student of the Baal Shem Tov.
-He had eight sons and one daughter.
-His sons became prominent rebbes and were a part of the effort in spreading Chasidus throughout Ukraine.